simonengstler/MillGameClient/README.md

 # Muehle

 Nine men's morris game client.
-Created as part of an university project using C.
+Created in a group of four as part of a university project using C.